-This Report was commissioned by Dr. Robert Kyle, Commissioner & Medical Officer of Health, Regional Municipality of Durham, on June 28, 2007.
-There is a Précis which provides direct answers to the questions posed by Dr. Kyle.
-The Report's Executive Summary contains the essential points of each Section in summary form with some supporting detail.
+This report was commissioned by Dr. Robert Kyle, Commissioner and Medical Officer of Health, Regional Municipality of Durham, on June 28, 2007.
+There is a Précis which provides directly answers to the questions posed by the Medical Officer of Health.
+The Report Executive Summary contains the essential points of each Section in summary form with some supporting detail.
 It is a reasonable substitute for the whole report.
 The text of the report is supported by more details in five appendices.